 Frequently Asked Questions

-Q: What plants get downy mildew?
+Q: What is symptom of downy mildew?

 A: In all plants, the undersides of leaves become colonized with spores.